 - Paid tuition fees to study for a BSc (Hons) in Cyber Security from a respected UK university

 - A diverse community of support, working among professionals from a wide range of backgrounds and skillsets

 Who can be a CyberFirst degree apprentice?

-First things first – you don’t need to be a programmer.
-We do look for coders, but there are so many more skills involved in cyber security.
+First things first – you don’t need to be a programmer, as there are so many more skills involved in cyber security.
 Plus, if you do need coding skills, we’ll train you on the job.
-But what do you need, exactly?
+Here’s what you need to have: